RemitaNet/remita-inline-sdk-rrr-flutter/README.md

-# Remitta Flutter Inline Payment
+# Remita Flutter Inline Payment

-A Remitta package that helps you accept payment in your flutter application.
+A Remita package that helps you accept payment in your flutter application.

 ![](assets/inline_screenshot.png)